villers/Coinmonhubpool/README.md

 # Coinmonhubpool

-Calcul balance of Miningpoolhub to USD and EUR
+Get all currency's balances from miningpoolhub to USD, EUR

 ## Installation